dsvoda/Az-Resource-Move-Checker/README.md

 - Python 3.7 or higher (for Python Script)
 - PowerShell 5.1 or higher (for PowerShell Script)
 - Azure PowerShell module
-- json
+- requests, re, json (for Python Script)
-- re
-- requests

 ## Python Script

-The `azure_resource_move_checker.py` script is written in Python and uses the `requests` module to scrape Microsoft Doc's GitHub page for a list of non-movable resources.
+The `fetch_non_movable_resources.py` script is written in Python and uses the `requests` module to scrape Microsoft Doc's GitHub page for a list of non-movable resources, including resource group and region move support.
 It then saves the list to a JSON file named `NonMovableResources.json`.

 To run the Python script, follow these steps: